Simon Ferry: 2011–12 season

-In mid-April, with Swindon Town in the brink of promotion, Ferry was among several players on a wild night out after a match against Plymouth Argyle and was later forced to apologise by releasing a statement on the club website saying they had "let their standards massively slip".
-Despite the incident, Di Canio forgave the players, including Ferry after a warning to never let him down again.
-After the club's promotion return to League One, Ferry wad once again praised by Di Canio.
-During the season, Ferry made the most appearances with the club, making 53 appearances.
+In mid-April, with Swindon Town in the brink of promotion, however, Ferry was among several players on a wild night out after a match against Aldershot Town and was later forced to apologise by releasing a statement on the club website saying they had "let their standards massively slip".
+Despite the incident, Di Canio forgave the players, including Ferry after giving a warning to the players involved to never let him down again.
+Shortly after, it expected that Ferry were among four players to be left out of the squad but he started the whole game, in a 3–1 loss against Gillingham on 21 April 2012, which saw Swindon Town secure promotion.
+In a follow–up match against Port Vale, Ferry set up one of the goals, in a 5–0 win to help the club finish first place in the league.
+At the end of the 2011–12 season, he made the most appearances with the club, making fifty–three appearances in all competitions.